zenml-io/zenml/docs/book/guides/low-level-api/chapter-7.md

 ### Run the pipeline

-There is one minor change we need to make to run the pipeline from the previous chapter: We need to specify the python package requirements that ZenML should install inside the docker image it creates for you.
+There is one minor change we need to make to run the pipeline from the previous chapter: we need to specify the Python package requirements that ZenML should install inside the Docker image it creates for you.
 We do that by passing a file path as a parameter to the `@pipeline` decorator:

 ```python